Satish Kaushik death: Farmhouse owner's wife alleges husband's role in actor's death, police initiate inquiry | www.lokmattimes.com

 Satish Kaushik death: Farmhouse owner's wife alleges husband's role in actor's death, police initiate inquiry

-In connection with the veteran actor Satish Kaushik's death, the owner of the farmhouse Vikas Balu's second wife has ...
+In connection with the veteran actor Satish Kaushik's death, the owner of the farmhouse Vikas Malu's second wife has ...

 Vikas Malu's second wife has also complained to the police in the matter, after which the Delhi Police has initiated an inquiry into the allegations.